 “You pedal up an enormous valley and along a small road, all of a sudden, the road widens by about ten times.
 This road was once used as a secret runway by the Vietnamese in the war against America.
-You go through the DMZ (the demilitarised zone) and look around the Vinh Moc tunnels, which is where all of the Vietnamese sheltered during the war when the bombing of the American ships took off.
+You go through the DMZ (the demilitarised zone) and look around the Vinh Moc tunnels, which is where all of the Vietnamese sheltered during the war when the bombing from the American ships took place.
 The tunnels are tiny and it gives you an incredible sense of what it must have been like whilst they were getting bombed.”

 Plunge yourself into the local culture: Fresh seafood & vibrant streets

 First thing on the menu, let’s talk food!

 “Vietnam is a very thin country, its only 20 miles wide in some places so you’re never that far from the sea.
 The standard of food goes up even more because we are very close to the coast and it’s very fresh and local.
 The food smells amazing, interspersed between the different buildings and mixed with all the hustle and bustle of Vietnam.